 One of the most important things to arrange, before moving to Amsterdam is a Dutch bank account.
-It will save you a some of trouble when you arrange this beforehand.
-Not only Landlords will ask for a 3 month incomestatement of your bank account, but also mobile and internet providers will ask for you Dutch bank account number during the sign up process.
-If you want to know more about the different banking options you have in the Nehterlands have a look on our page about Dutch banks.
+It will save you some of the trouble when you arrange this beforehand.
+Not only Landlords will ask for a 3-month income statement of your bank account, but also mobile and internet providers will ask for you Dutch bank account number during the sign-up process.
+If you want to know more about the different banking options you have in the Netherlands have a look on our page about Dutch banks.
 If you want to open anything other than a savings account you may also need evidence of income, like an employment contract for example.
 When you open a private bank account (‘privérekening’ in Dutch) you will receive a card and a four-digit PIN code.
 Dutch customers buy more with direct debit cards than cash and it is currently the most common method of payment in the Netherlands.
-The Netherland has an increasing number of stores that don’t accept cash, it is therefore important to have your debit card or credit card on you at all time.
+The Netherland has an increasing number of stores that don’t accept cash, it is, therefore, important to have your debit card or credit card on you at all time.

 Best internet provider

 All internet providers in the Netherlands provide good connection and good customer services.
 Not everyone is the same internet user, and it is therefore important to know what your needs are before signing the contract.
 Do you watch a lot of movies, or do you just use Google or Facebook?
 In that case, you won’t need a very fast downloading speed, which means you will have to pay less.
 We have selected the best internet providers that offer transparent and clear contracts to non-Dutch speakers.
 There are a lot of different providers on the market, but with our help and tips this decision will be less complicated and you will be done within a few minutes.
 There will be enough time left to enjoy this lovely city!

 Best mobile provider